SugarDarius/anzen/README.md

 )
 ```

+#### `onErrorResponse?: (err: unknown) => Awaitable<Response>`

+Callback triggered when the request fails.
+By default it returns a simple `500` response and the error is logged into the console.

+Use it if your handler use custom errors and you want to manage them properly by returning a proper response.

+You can read more about it under the [Error handling](#error-handling) section.

 #### `debug?: boolean`

 Use this options to enable debug mode.
 It will add logs in the handler to help you debug the request.